wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Node/GraphQL/GraphQL-OpenSource-List.md

 - [PostGraphile #Project#](https://github.com/graphile/postgraphile): A GraphQL API created by reflection over a PostgreSQL schema.

+- [GraphQL Mesh #Project#](https://github.com/Urigo/graphql-mesh/blob/master/README.md): GraphQL Mesh allows you to use GraphQL query language to access data in remote APIs that don't run GraphQL (and also ones that do run GraphQL).
+It can be used as a gateway to other services, or run as a local GraphQL schema that aggregates data from remote APIs.

 ## Utility

 - [dataloader #Project#](https://github.com/facebook/dataloader): DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and caching.